Human rights statement

 Supporting policies and processes

-Our Statement on Human Rights is supported by our policies and processes which help us to identify human rights coverage and any associated risks and gaps.
+Our Statement on Human Rights is supported by policies and processes that help us to identify human rights coverage and any associated risks and gaps.

 Working conditions and wellbeing policies

 - Family friendly policies (which include, becoming a parent, flexible working, and time off policies)

 - Disciplinary policy and our resolution framework (which covers grievance, harassment and bullying policies)

 - Hybrid working policy (how we work together)